anilkumar1392/EssentialApp/Adding a new feature/Lecture 1/Challenge Assets/Challenge.md

 ## Inject what is different and abstract what is similar.

 ## we are going to create a generic one and inject what is different.

+## With extension
+ref Image: shared_remoteLoader

+Remote module is now in the shared Api module along woth client interface.
+FeedApi Module and Image Comment module depends on shared api module.

+## they only depend on this module because of the extension.

+Those extension compose the generic loader with the mapper.

+They compose which means composition details can be moved to composition root.
+Then we will eliminate this depedndency in the shared module.

+## so we are moving RemoteLoader extensiont to the shared composition root.